vishalcore/api-token-monitor/README.md

 # API Token Monitor

-A GitHub Actions workflow that monitors API token usage and sends Discord notifications when issues are detected.
+A GitHub Actions workflow that monitors API token usage and sends Discord notifications.

 ## Features

 - ✅ Monitors API token status every 30 minutes
-- 🚨 Sends Discord alerts when "requires more credits" is detected
-- ⚠️ Detects other token-related warnings and API failures
-- 📊 Sends success notifications to confirm monitoring is working
+- 📊 Sends API responses to Discord for monitoring
-- 🔧 Tests Discord webhook connectivity
-- 🔍 Enhanced error handling and debugging
+- ⏱️ Includes timestamps with each notification
+- 🔄 Can be triggered manually or runs on schedule
+- 📝 Formats JSON responses for easy reading

 ## Setup